 An Affidavit of Merit is a confidential document filed in court that certifies that the injury was the result of negligence on the part of the health care professional.
 The document is completed by another physician, regarded as an expert, who reviews the medical records and attests that the original defendant deviated from the accepted medical practices, which resulted in injuries.

-Involvement in a Medical Malpractice claim can be stressful and time consuming.
-The physician who serves as an expert is compensated for their time and risk involved.
+Involvement in a Medical Malpractice claim can be stressful and time-consuming.
+The physician who serves as an expert is compensated for the time and risk involved.

 Click here to contact us to schedule a free consultation to see if you have a case.